WMDO-CD: History

 On November 1, 1988, as the full-powered channel 14 allocation had been awarded to what would become WTMW, W14AA moved to channel 48 and received the new call sign of W48AW.
 The call letters were changed to WMDO-LP on February 1, 1995.
 In October 1998, WMDO-LP moved to channel 30, in order to allow NBC owned-and-operated station WRC-TV to launch its digital signal on channel 48.
 On March 20, 2001, the station changed its call letters to WMDO-CA to reflect an upgrade to Class A status.

-The WMDO callsign derives not from a former or planned affiliation with the competing Telemundo television network, but from co-ownership by Los Cerezos with WMDO radio.
+The WMDO callsign derives not from a former or planned affiliation with competing Spanish-language network Telemundo, but from co-ownership by Los Cerezos with WMDO radio.
 The pair was broken up in 1999, when the television station was sold to Entravision.

-In November 2003, the station moved to channel 47 so that WNVT could sign on its digital signal on channel 30.
-WMDO's history of being shuffled around to different channels is not uncommon, since the FCC requires that low-power stations switch channels if a full-power station wishes to use their channel allocation.
+In 2001, Entravision purchased Hagerstown, Maryland–based English-language independent station WJAL (channel 68), intending to move it into Washington to replace WMDO-CA, although they were unsuccessful at the time.
+In November 2003, WMDO-CA moved to channel 47 so that WNVT could sign on its digital signal on channel 30; Entravision complained that WMDO-CA lost 45 per cent of its audience because of the weaker signal.

 On January 1, 2006, Entravision entered into a 16-year joint sales agreement (JSA) with Univision Communications, owner of then-TeleFutura affiliate WFDC-DT (channel 14).
 Under the agreement, the Univision affiliation for the Washington market was passed to WFDC in return for Entravision handling its operation and advertising sales.
 WMDO-CD joined TeleFutura (since renamed to UniMás) on the same day.
 The agreement expired on December 31, 2021; WFDC-DT retained the Univision affiliation after that date.

 In the summer of 2009, WMDO-LD began broadcasting a digital signal on VHF channel 8.
 This signal was nearly unusable as it received interference from WJLA-TV on channel 7, WUSA on channel 9, and distant station WGAL on channel 8.
 WMDO was forced to accept the interference as there were no other available channels in the area.
 In March 2011, WMDO filed to move to channel 22; Daystar was to use the channel for WDDN-LD, but accidentally allowed the construction permit to lapse in September 2010.
 After a legal fight with Daystar over the allocation, on May 22, 2015, the station was licensed to move to channel 22, and it changed its call sign to the current WMDO-CD.